Saturday, December 27, 2008

 He put his hand inside his coat pocked and pulled out a small booklet and said, "I printed this up in mi lunch hour.
 Not a bad job, eh?"

 When I opened the book, I saw at once that it was a pornographic comic book.
 It was about a young girl about 16, who came home late one evening after her father had told her to be in the house at 9 O'clock.
 As I turned the pages and read the captions, the father said, "Now, I'm going to put you across my knee and give you a good spanking for being a naughty girl and disobeying me."
 The next page, she was across his knee and the next page he had pulled her knickers down around her ankles.
 The next page, he was spanking her bare bum and the picture showed a large tuft of pubic hair sticking out and the father had a gleeful look on his face.
-The comic porn book went on and on, showing the most descriptive pictures I had ever seen and towards the end of the book, well, I'll let you guess the rest!
+The comic porn book went on and on, showing the most descriptive pictures I had ever seen.

 "No, but I can print up as many as I like now 'cause I've got it all set up."